 - eat a diet containing an excessive amount of saturated fat

 What Are the Symptoms of High Cholesterol?

 In most cases, high cholesterol is a silent problem that typically doesn’t cause any symptoms.
 For most people, if they have not had regular checkups and followed their cholesterol levels, their first symptoms are events like a heart attack or a stroke.
 In rare cases, there are familial syndromes where the cholesterol levels are extremely high (familial hypercholesterolemia).
 These people have cholesterol levels of 300 milligrams per deciliter (mg/dL) or higher.
-Such people may show symptoms from high cholesterol that are due to deposits of cholesterol (xanthomas) over their tendons or under their eyelids (xanthalasmas).
+Such people may show symptoms of high cholesterol that are due to deposits of cholesterol (xanthomas) over their tendons or under their eyelids (xanthelasmas).
 While high cholesterol affects a large portion of the United States, familial hypercholesterolemia affects only about one in 500 people.